Mazda6: Second generation (GH1/GH2; 2007)

 The second-generation Mazda6 made its premiere at the 2007 Frankfurt Motor Show in September.
 It is based on the modified first-generation Mazda6 chassis which Ford also utilized as their CD3 platform.
 Mazda continued to provide three body styles, including 4-door saloon (sedan), 5-door hatchback and wagon.
-A number of journalists have already praised its electrically assisted steering for being considerably improved compared to the previous generation, providing more feedback to the driver.
+A number of journalists praised its electrically assisted steering for being considerably improved compared to the previous generation, providing more feedback to the driver.
 The hatchback model even has a trunk space which beats the larger rival Ford Mondeo and Opel/Vauxhall Insignia (hatchback) by 200 liters with rear seats folded down.

 This model of the Mazda6 was awarded 2010 Family Car of the Year by What Car? magazine.

 At the 2010 Geneva Motor Show, Mazda announced their new 2011 Mazda6.